browserup/docs/en/load/quick-start.md

-This quick start focused on a local Docker run, but the process for a remote run is the same, except you'll need [AWS credentials](configuring-aws-credentials) defined, and to set in your config:
+This quick start focused on a local Docker run, but the process for a remote run is the same, except you'll need [AWS credentials](configuring-aws-credentials) defined, and to set in your browserup.load.yaml:
 ```yaml
 cluster_type: aws
 ```